 You don't have to be a home buyer like us.
-These types of devices are perfect for plumbers, joiners, home renovators, construction workers, electricians, DIY enthusiasts and so on.
+These devices are perfect for plumbers, joiners, home renovators and so on.

 How do we use it?
-We create additional rooms!
-Using a stud finder, this is easily assessed in two ways:
+We create more rooms!
+Using these tools, we assess this quickly in two ways:

-Advanced finders will be able to detect metal, electrical wiring, central heating pipes in addition to timber.
+Advanced finders will be able to detect metal, electrical wiring, central heating pipes also to timber.

-We have used ALL of the stud detectors below and feel like we're in a good position to state which ones hit the mark.
+We have used all the ones above and feel like we're in a good position to state which ones hit the mark.